 In the below video, it can be seen how Dean’s face contorts in rage, fists clenched as he brings his fist down time after time and then the video cuts leaving us all feeling concerned for the welfare of his captive wildlife.

-Carly Gamrasni Åhlén, the founder of Gabo Wildlife is also Senior Advisor for [email protected].
-She is an Animal Philanthropist who has dedicated much of her life to helping animals worldwide.
-Carly has held successful campaigns against travelling circus’s, worked undercover in illegal slaughterhouse investigations to expose the brutality to illegally slaughtered farm animals.
-She spent 7 years on Greek island running a non-Profit charity saving stray and abused dogs, horses, farm animals and cats.
-Carly created Gabo in 2019, After becoming aware of the accepted abuse and exploitation to wildlife, she is currently holding campaigns against canned and trophy hunting, lions bred in farms and works daily to educate the public about wildlife conservation and to protect the habitats of our wild-animal friends.
+Carly Åhlén, the founder of Gabo Wildlife is also Senior Advisor for [email protected].
+She is an Animal Philanthropist who has dedicated her life to helping animals worldwide.
+Carly has held successful campaigns against travelling circuses and worked undercover in illegal slaughterhouse to expose the brutality to farm animals.
+She spent 7 years on Greek island running a non-Profit charity which saved stray and abused dogs, horses, cats and wildlife.
+Carly created Gabo Wildlife after becoming aware of the exploitation to wildlife in Africa, she held campaigns against canned and trophy hunting, lions bred in farms and works daily to educate the public about wildlife conservation and to protect the habitats of our wild-animal friends.
 She is currently working with rescued Chimpanzees from the wildlife and trafficking trade in Africa.